johnalvero/ad_nslcd/README.md

 # ad_nslcd
 Linux integration for AD using nslcd.
-Features linux system, sudo, SSH Password, SSH Public Key Authentication
+Features linux system, sudo, SSH Password, SSH Public Key Authentication.
+This puppet manifest file is designed to be stand alone and master-less to minimize dependency on other existing systems.

 # How to apply